Feedback can be helpful and sometimes life-changing. Of course, responding to positive feedback is easier, but we sometimes get negative feedback.

 #7 In the meeting last week, you provided me with some detailed feedback.
 Some of it was positive, and some of it was negative.
 I am glad you mixed in some positive as it made hearing the negative points easier to hear.
 Over the weekend, I considered your feedback and have enrolled in the online learning courses you recommended.

 #8 Thank you for taking the time to provide your feedback.
 Reaching out to you was hard as I wasn’t sure what type of coaching you would be willing to give.
 I am grateful for your positive response and the mentoring meetings you’ve scheduled with me.

 #10 I want to thank you for pointing out that I could be doing better with [issue/skill] last week.
-It was tough for me to hear as I thought I was doing fine, but as I considered your examples, I realize that there are improvements that I can make.
+It was tough for me to hear as I thought I was doing fine, but as I considered your examples, I realized that there are improvements that I can make.
 Sometimes it’s just hard to hear negative feedback.
-I am also glad you told me as I think others on the team have probably noticed the same issues.
+I am also glad you told me, as I think others on the team have probably noticed the same issues.